 Shell Script task

-Use this task in a build or release pipeline to run a shell script using bash.
+Use this task to run a shell script using bash.

 - task: ShellScript@2 inputs: scriptPath: #args: '' # Optional #disableAutoCwd: false # Optional #cwd: '' # Optional #failOnStandardError: false